Can Foreigners Buy Property in the USA? Tips for Foreign Buyers

 The U.S. government does not restrict foreigners from buying property in America.
 You are eligible to purchase duplexes, single-family homes, townhomes, triplexes, land, and other property.
 However, housing cooperatives (co-ops) may have separate internal rules intended to deter foreigners from purchasing their apartments.
 The main reason for this is their concern that a foreign buyer can leave the property or rent it out; the owners of the building, on the other hand, prefer buyers who regard the bought apartment as their primary residence.
 Moreover, holding a foreign owner liable in the court is more complicated.
 Even if the judgment is in favor of the co-op, it is almost impossible to collect on the judgment since the foreign buyer’s assets are in a foreign country.

-That is why most of the real estate agents will advise you to look for individual houses or condominiums instead.
+That is why most real estate agents will advise you to look for individual houses or condominiums instead.
 If you still wish to buy an apartment in a co-op, you will have to prove that your main income is from an American source and that you have considerable assets in the U.S.

 When you buy a property in the USA, you should remember about the taxes.
 The tax question is complicated and depends on your country of origin.
 In the U.S., you usually have to pay the same taxes as citizens.
 The exception is the FIRPTA – Foreign Investment in Real Property Tax Act.
 FIRPTA regulates withholding and taxations you may be subject to when selling your property.